Harvey Weinstein Case Highlights Pitfalls Of Workplace Harassment Claims

 Sellers says a typical investigation should start immediately — the next day after a report is made, if possible.

-The process usually involves interviewing the parties and any witnesses — and she says gossip can be destructive and create inter-office strife.
-So, when she investigates cases, she requests the parties involved keep information to themselves.
+The process usually involves interviewing the parties and any witnesses — and gossip can be destructive and create interoffice strife, she says.
+So when she investigates cases, she requests that the parties involved keep information to themselves.

 "The fewer people that know about the situation, the less likely you will have people that will be treating the complaining party adversely, because of them making the complaint," she says.

 Another big concern is retaliation — or the perception of it.
-Sellers, who also is an adviser to the Society for Human Resource Management, says in order to prevent the parties from working together, employers sometimes make the mistake of reassigning accusers to less desirable jobs or shifts — resulting in secondary lawsuits against the employer.
+Sellers, who also is an adviser to the Society for Human Resource Management, says that to prevent the parties from working together, employers sometimes make the mistake of reassigning accusers to less desirable jobs or shifts — resulting in secondary lawsuits against the employer.

 Because so many harassment cases pit one person's word against another, a lack of evidence can also pose challenges.

 Many of Weinstein's accusers, for example, weren't employees but people hoping to be hired.
-Sellers says cases involving harassment in the hiring process can be notoriously difficult to prove — especially where there is no history or ongoing relationship for investigators to examine.
+Sellers says cases involving harassment in the hiring process can be notoriously difficult to prove, especially where there is no history or ongoing relationship for investigators to examine.

 "It is more difficult to prove if you're not an employee but you're one of many applicants and you didn't get the job," Sellers says.